 Registrations to consider

-The main accreditation bricklayers need to consider is whether you’ll require a CSCS card.
+The main certification bricklayers need to consider is whether they’ll require a CSCS card.
 Any building site in the UK will now require a person to hold their CSCS card before they can work on-site.
+There are different CSCS cards for different roles and responsibilities.

 Day-to-day work

-The day-to-day life of a bricklayer can vary depending on what kind of setting you’re working in for that specific project.
+The day-to-day life of a bricklayer can vary depending on what setting you’re working in for that specific project.
 Typical duties can include:

 How much do bricklayers earn?